vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code.md

 To get that to work, we are going to need to create a uniform buffer for our camera matrices, and expose that to the shader using a single descriptor set.

 ## Setting up camera buffers
 We are going to create one camera buffer for each of our frames.
-This is so that we can overlap the data correctly, and modify the camera matrix while the gpu is rendering the last frame.
+This is so that we can overlap the data correctly, and modify the camera matrix while the GPU is rendering the last frame.

 Given that we are starting to create a lot of buffers, we are going to abstract buffer creation into a function first.